joliver82/jME3-GLES-wireframe/README.md

 The mesh is expanded so you have the full list of triangles without any indexing.
 Then the bary coords are set as follows: v1(1,0,0), v2(0,1,0), v3(0,0,1) for each triangle.
 This data is stored in the normal buffer because it matches our type and size requirements and we don't need normals as we're rendering wireframe.
 This could cause bad behaviour with inner jme stuff like skinning (has not been tested)

-Vertex shader: It works as usual calculating gl_Position but we're just keeping the normal as it is.
+Vertex shader: It works as usual calculating gl_Position but we're just keeping the normal as it is (AKA bary coord).

 Fragment shader: Calculates the minimal distance to the edge and sets alpha accordingly, if distance<0.02 sets alpha>0